10 Best Herbal Essential Oils For Oily Face

 Overall, eucalyptus globulus essential oil can be a valuable addition to a skincare routine for those with oily skin, offering both purifying and refreshing benefits.

-Chamomilla recutita, commonly known as German chamomile, is a popular herbal essential oil widely used in skincare for its soothing and anti-inflammatory properties.
+Chamomilla recutita, commonly known as German chamomile, is a popular herbal essential oil often used for its calming and soothing properties.

-However, it is important to perform a patch test before using it to avoid potential allergic reactions.
+However, it is important to dilute the oil properly before applying it to the skin to avoid potential irritation.

 Pogostemon cablin, also known as patchouli, is a popular herb used in the production of essential oils that are beneficial for oily skin.